zanepocock/Java-Kata/README.md

 Long-term TODO:
 - Sort into a training program.
 On one hand, this should classify groups of excercises that cover as many bases as possible in a certain amount of time, i.e. folders for "30 minute workout," "45 minute workout," and "One hour workout."
 On the other hand, it should also feature a marathon-like training schedule.
 I am undecided as to whether this should reference the set workouts, or have its own.

+- Incorporate Test Cases

+- Develop user interface and offer Kata as a software